grafana/grafana/docs/sources/auth/google.md

 # Google OAuth2 Authentication

-To enable the Google OAuth2 you must register your application with Google.
+To enable Google OAuth2 you must register your application with Google.
 Google will generate a client ID and secret key for you to use.

 ## Create Google OAuth keys